DirkSonguer/uwp-technocoid-v10/README.md

 # History

 Technocoid was a side project of mine a couple of years ago (2002 or something like that).
-It was a simple VJ tool to experiment with realtime graphics (it was OpenGL based), input (it supported MIDI and some game controllers), and UI.
+It was a simple VJ tool to experiment with realtime OpenGL based graphics, input (MIDI and some game controllers were supported), and UI.
 And of course to have a tool to do VJ gigs.
 I stopped developing it when I discovered Neon and later [Neon v2](http://neonv2.com/).

 Recently I found myself searching for a simple VJ tool that acted a bit like a video step sequencer, much like Neon did, but I wasn't able to find one.
-Well, to be honest I didn't look that long as I figured it would be a nice project to get back into Windows apps and check out UWP a little bit.
+Well, to be honest I didn't look that well as I figured it would be a nice project to get back into Windows apps and check out UWP a little bit.